rust-embedded/awesome-embedded-rust/README.md

 -   [Embedded Rust (std) on Espressif](https://docs.esp-rs.org/std-training/) - Training for Rust using std approach development on ESP32-C3 by Ferrous Systems.
 -   [Discovery](https://rust-embedded.github.io/discovery) by @rust-embedded — this book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language.
 Original author: @japaric
 -   [Cortex-M Quickstart](https://docs.rs/cortex-m-quickstart/0.3.1/cortex_m_quickstart/) by @japaric – a template and introduction to embedded Rust, suitable for developers familiar with embedded development but new to embedded Rust.
+-   [Simplified Embedded Rust: Standard Library Edition](https://www.theembeddedrustacean.com/c/ser-std) - This book provides a quick path to start learning embedded Rust with minimal setup.
+Book is based on ESP devices and the Wokwi Simulator.
+This edition uses the standard library development approach which is based on the ESP-IDF framework.
+-   [Simplified Embedded Rust: Core Library Edition](https://www.theembeddedrustacean.com/c/ser-no-std) - This book provides a quick path to start learning embedded Rust with minimal setup.
+Book is based on ESP devices and the Wokwi Simulator.
+This edition uses the core library development approach for bare metal development.
 - [Writing an OS in Rust](https://os.phil-opp.com/) A blog series creating a small operating system in Rust
 -   [MicroRust](https://droogmic.github.io/microrust/) Introductory book for embedded development in Rust on the micro:bit.
 -   [Physical Computing With Rust](https://rahul-thakoor.github.io/physical-computing-rust/) A (WIP) guide to physical computing with Rust on the Raspberry Pi.